 Review: Epicare Facial Threader

 As you’re probably aware, I’ve been doing the whole accutane thing for almost five months now – only two more weeks to go, woohoo!
 One of the minorly annoying things about it has been the issue of hair removal.
 Waxing/bleaching are big no-go’s due to the risk of tearing or burning the skin, followed by scarring (which I don’t need any more of thankyouverymuch).
 Shaving is an option, but ingrown hairs/irritated follicles usually make that turn out badly if I try it on my face.
+Another option would be getting professional laser hair removal services.
 I don’t buy into the notion that women need to be totally free of face & body hair, but the fact is I have dark hair and sometimes it shows up in places that I don’t necessarily want it.
 I spent a few months meticulously tweezing my upper lip and that weird area around my temples, and then this guy landed in my mailbox.

 I’ve got to admit, at first glance I think it looks like some sort of adult toy – intended use unknown.
 But the packaging recommends it for facial hair removal, so that’s what I tried it for!
 It’s a tightly coiled spring that you roll over your face while bent; the spring grabs the hairs and pulls them out by the root.